Shane Orio

-Shane Moody-Orio (born 7 August 1980 in Corozal) is a Belizean football goalkeeper, who plays for Belmopan Bandits in the Belize First division.
+Shane Moody-Orio (born 7 August 1980) is a Belizean former professional footballer who played as a goalkeeper.
+He was a Belize international.

 Club career

 After playing for several teams in his native Belize, Moody joined Costa Rican side Puntarenas in 2005.

 He currently plays with Belmopan Bandits.

 International career

-He is the first choice goalie for the Belize national football team, making his debut in 2000 against Guatemala.
+He was the first-choice goalie for the Belize national football team, making his debut in 2000 against Guatemala.
 He took part in the World Cup qualifiers against Saint Kitts and Nevis and later Mexico, receiving some praise as a mature player on a young and very limited team.

-As of July 2013, he had earned 23 caps.